aiira-co/spatial/README.md

 ];

-$appRouterModule = CORE::getInstance('Router'); //creates an instance of the router class
+$appRouterModule = Programe::getInstance('Router'); //creates an instance of the router class
 $appRouterModule->setRouter($appRouter); //registers the routers
 ```